 Approval of Credits Obtained at Other Colleges after Admission to Cobleskill

-Students currently enrolled in a degree program must have prior approval from the advisor and school dean (via signature on a change of status form) for transfer of credits obtained at other colleges after admission to Cobleskill.
+Students currently enrolled in a degree program must have prior approval from the advisor and school dean (via signature on a Permission to Transfer Credit Form) for transfer of credits obtained at other colleges after admission to Cobleskill.
 Repeat of courses at another college already taken at Cobleskill will not change the grade earned at Cobleskill.

 Categories of Transfer Credit

-In addition to credit received from other accredited colleges, the credits accumulated in the following areas also count towards the maximum of 33 credits allowed as transfer credit: New York State College Proficiency Examination Program, the College External Examination Board Advanced Placement Examination, the College Level Examination Program and challenge examinations administered at SUNY Cobleskill.
+In addition to credit received from other accredited colleges, the credits accumulated in the following areas also count toward degree: New York State College Proficiency Examination Program, the College External Examination Board Advanced Placement Examination, the College Level Examination Program and challenge examinations administered at SUNY Cobleskill.